-Next, let’s jump over to the Teams admin center under Teams > Manage teams > Add.
-Here I only need to specify the team name, owner, and visibility, but no option to set the email address:
+Access the Teams admin center at https://admin.teams.microsoft.com.
+Under Teams > Manage teams, select + Add.
+Here, you only need to specify the team name, owner, and visibility, but no option to set the email address:

-We can create a team in the Teams client, which is probably the most common way people create teams.
-Here I will create a team from scratch, input a team name, and select create.
-After the team creation, I can select to add additional members but no option to add other owners or set the email address:
+Create a team from scratch, input a team name, and select create.
+After the team creation, you can select to add additional members but no option to add other owners or set the email address:

 Finally, there is the Teams PowerShell module.
 Using the New-Team command, the only required parameters here are for DisplayName.
 To be consistent, I will make myself the owner, set the visibility to private, and enter a description: